alpinedev51/mma-elo-engine-py/README.md

 2. **Processing**: After the data is scraped, it is processed and cleaned to ensure it adheres to the required schema.

-3. **Storing**: The processed data is then stored in a PostgreSQL database named `mma_elo_db`, which consists of the following tables:
+3. **Storing**: The processed data is then stored in a PostgreSQL database named `mma_Elo_db`, which consists of the following tables:
    - **Fighters**: Contains information about each fighter.
    - **Fights**: Records details about each fight, including the fighters involved and the result.
    - **Events**: Details about the events where the fights take place.